ellenpw/academic-kickstart/content/home/experience.md

 #   Leave `date_end` empty if it's your current employer.
 #   Begin/end multi-line descriptions with 3 quotes `"""`.
 [[experience]]
-  title = "CEO"
-  company = "GenCoin"
-  company_url = ""
+  title = "Vice President, Marketing & Communications and Co-Founder" company = "Rady Data Collaborative" company_url = ""
-  location = "California"
-  date_start = "2017-01-01"
+  location = "La Jolla, California" date_start = "2017-01-01"
   date_end = ""
-  description = """
+  description = """ The Rady Data Collaborative delivers value to both companies and students by facilitating industry projects.
+Our goal is to provide sustained and measurable impact on the San Diego business community through data-driven insights and collaboration, and simultaneously administering industry experience to Rady's MSBA students. """
   Responsibilities include:

   * Analysing